-The risk that the organisation itself, or an organisation with which it is dealing in its treasury management activities, fails to act in accordance with its legal powers or regulatory requirements, and that the organisations suffers losses accordingly.
+The risk that the organisation itself, or an organisation with which it is dealing in its treasury management activities, fails to act in accordance with its legal powers or regulatory requirements, and that the organisation suffers losses accordingly.

 The CFO will ensure that all treasury management activities comply with its statutory powers and regulatory requirements, demonstrating such compliance, if required to do so, to all parties with whom it deals in such activities.
-In framing its credit and counter-party policy under TMP1 credit and counter-party risk management, it will ensure that there is evidence of counter-parties' powers, authority and compliance in respect of the transactions they may effect with the Commissioner, particularly with regard to duty of care and fees charged.
+In framing its credit and counterparty policy under TMP1 credit and counterparty risk management, it will ensure that there is evidence of counterparties' powers, authority, and compliance in respect of the transactions they may affect with the Commissioner, particularly with regard to duty of care and fees charged.